Conference Room Policy

 Conference room use may not interfere with the normal operation of the Law Library, and the Law Library reserves the right to review, accept, or reject any or all requests for conference room use.
 Use of the conference room will not be granted for meetings which are partisan or commercial (having personal or business profits as a chief aim for the meeting) in their purpose.

 The library's conference room is 16' by 20' and is located on the ground floor.
-The room can hold a maximum of 24 people with chairs or 15 people with chairs and tables.
+The room can hold a maximum of 12 people with chairs and tables.
+For other configurations, please coordinate with the library to make sure we can accommodate your group.
 The group making the reservation will set up the room as necessary.
 Scheduled time must include set up and break down.
 The room must be put back into the original configuration.

 Conference Room Rules